pesterhazy/presumably/posts/boot-react-native.md

 All of these steps are explained in the React Native documentation.

-To work with cljsrn, you'll need to install Java and Boot.
+Additionally, to work with cljsrn you'll need to install Java and Boot.

+Having installed the base dependencies, get the latest version of Boot React
-Next install Boot React Native:
+Native:

 ```
 git clone https://github.com/mjmeintjes/boot-react-native.git